Two-detector flavor sensitivity to ultra-high-energy cosmic neutrinos: Lorentz-invariance violation

-\textbf{\textit{Constraints on LIV.---}}We compute the diffuse flux of UHE neutrinos at Earth under LIV from a nondescript population of sources distributed in redshift.
+We compute the diffuse flux of UHE neutrinos at Earth under LIV from a nondescript population of sources distributed in redshift.
 The flux is normalized to match our low or high benchmark fluxes.
 We assume neutrino production via pion decay, \ie, $\left( \frac{1}{3}, \frac{2}{3}, 0\right)_{\rm S}$ (but marginalize over $f_{\alpha, {\rm S}}$ later).
 Since the number of LIV coefficients is large, we turn on a single one at a time; in the main text, this is either $\mathring{a}_{\tau\tau}^{(d)}$ or $\mathring{c}_{\tau\tau}^{(d)}$.
 To forecast constraints on them, we compute the expected event rates at IceCube-Gen2 and GRAND, and use a test statistic similar to the one introduced earlier, modified to yield upper limits~\cite{Cowan:2010js}, with a likelihood like \equ{likelihood} but now also dependent on the LIV coefficient, \eg, $\mathcal{L}(\mathring{a}_{\tau\tau}^{(d)}, \boldsymbol{f}_{\rm S}, \boldsymbol{\theta})$.
 Like before, we profile over $\boldsymbol{f}_{\rm S}$ and $\boldsymbol{\theta}$, and assume no $\nu_\tau$ production.
-The Supp.~Mat.~contains details and results for different coefficients.
+In Appendix~\ref{app:LIV_operators} we provide results for different coefficients.

 Figure~\ref{fig:limits_tt_vs_dim} shows our resulting limits for operators of dimension 3--8.
 Even in the most pessimistic scenario---low neutrino flux and using GRAND10k---all of our projected limits are better than the present ones~\cite{IceCube:2021tdn} by orders of magnitude, since $H_{\rm LIV}$ grows with energy.
 The relative improvement grows with operator dimension, as the energy dependence grows increasingly faster than linearly [\equ{hamiltonian}].
 This is particularly dramatic for dimension-4 and -5 operators, where our limits reach into the quantum gravity-motivated region, unlike existing limits.